Surgery to remove melanoma skin cancer

 Skin flap

 Skin flaps are often used for the face.
-Your surgeon will do their best to make sure the cuts (incisions) they make during the operation fit in with the natural lines of your face so that any scars are hidden.
+Your surgeon will do their best to hide the cuts (incisions) they make in the natural lines of your face.

 Surgery to remove lymph nodes